-AWARNING: Some dust created by power sanding, sawing, grinding, drilling, and other construction activities contains chemicals known to the state of California to cause cancer, birth defects or other reproductive harm.
-Some examples of these chemicals are:
+AWARNING: Dust created by power sanding, sawing, grinding, drilling, and other construction activities may contain chemicals known to the state of California to cause cancer, birth defects or other reproductive harm.
+Some examples are:

-- Lead from lead-based paints - · Crystalline silica from bricks and cement and other masonry products - Arsenic and chromium from chemically-treated lumber
+- Lead from lead-based paints - · Crystalline silica from bricks and cement and other masonry products - Asbestos dust - Arsenic and chromium from chemically-treated lumber

-Your risk from these exposures varies, depending on how often you do this type of work.
+Your risk from these exposures varies depending on how often you do this type of work.
 To reduce your exposure to these chemicals: work in a well-ventilated area and work with approved safety equipment, such as dust masks that are specifically designed to filter out microscopic particles.
+Avoid prolonged contact with dust from power sanding, sawing, grinding, drilling, and other construction activities.
+Wear protective clothing and wash exposed areas with soap and water.